Who We Are

 The Office of Information and Communications Technology (OICT) enables a better, safer, more sustainable future through innovative technology.
 It is committed to ensuring colleagues all over the world have every tool necessary to succeed in their respective mandates.

-All Secretariat entities report to Mr. Bernardo Mariano Jr., Chief Information Technology Officer, Assistant Secretary-General, on issues relating to all ICT-related activities, resource management, standards, security, architecture, policies, and guidance.
+All Secretariat entities report to Mr. Bernardo Mariano Jr., Chief Information Technology Officer, Assistant Secretary-General.
 The Office is headquartered in New York City.

 Learn more